-Below are links with short description to software developed by Sao Mai.
-All of our software are free!
-We are a non-profit organization and need your support to improve, develop new assistive products and provide support services for the blind.
-Please read our letter of appeal to know ways you can help us.
+Below are links with short descriptions of software developed by Sao Mai.
+All of our software is free!
+We are a small non-profit organization and rely on your support to maintain, improve, develop new assistive products, and provide support services for the blind.
+Please read our letter of appeal to learn how you can help us.

-In order to help more users from other countries to easily access to our software, we also would like to call for help to translate them into other languages.
+To enable users from various countries to easily access our software, we also seek assistance in translating them into different languages.

-Please don't hesitate to get in touch with us for any feedbacks, suggestions or any cooperation!
+Please don't hesitate to get in touch with us for any feedback, suggestions, or cooperation!

 Sao Mai Braille (SMB)